shred/lora-connect/README.md

 Configuring this project is not easy, and will take a considerable amount of time, investigation, and patience.
 However it is likely to be the most difficult part of the setup.

 * First, register your appliance with Home Connect.
-If there is no WLAN present, you can also register it using a smartphone and the Home Connect app.
+If there is no WLAN present at your appliance's location, you can also register it using a smartphone and the Home Connect app.
 The appliance will then spawn an access point for registration.
-* After that, you need to create your `config.json` file.
-This can be done with [hcpy](https://github.com/osresearch/hcpy).
+* After that, use [hcpy hcauth](https://github.com/osresearch/hcpy) to create the `config.json` file.
 * In the `sender` and `receiver` directory, you will find `config.h.example` files.
 Make a copy of each, named `config.h`.
 * Now run the `config-converter.py` tool.
 It will extract the `key` and `iv` values that are required for the next step, and will also generate a `mapping.cpp` file that is needed by the receiver.
 Invocation is: `./config-converter.py /your/path/to/hcpy/config.json > receiver/mapping.cpp`
-* The previous step also extracts the `key` and `iv` values from the `config.json` file.
-You can copy the output into your `sender/config.h` file.
-If the `config-converter.py` complains that there is no `iv` value, I'm afraid you have bad luck.
+* Copy the `HC_APPLIANCE_KEY` and `HC_APPLIANCE_IV` output of the previous step into your `sender/config.h` file.
+If the `config-converter.py` complains that there is no `iv` value, I'm afraid you're having bad luck.
 This project only supports websockets via port 80, with a special kind of encryption.
 If there is no `iv` value, it means that your appliance uses the wss protocol via port 443, with standard SSL.
 Also, this project currently only supports a single appliance.
 (See [TODO](TODO.md))
 * `config-converter.py` also generates a random encryption key for the LoRa transmission.
 If you haven't done so yet, copy the `LORA_ENCRYPT_KEY` line into both your `sender/config.h` and `receiver/config.h`.
 Make sure that both sides are using the same key.
 * The `LORA` defines in the `config.h` are depending on your country.
-To find the correct values, contact the dealer of your LoRa board or read the Heltec manual.
+To find the correct values, contact the dealer of your LoRa board or check the [frequency plans](https://www.thethingsnetwork.org/docs/lorawan/frequency-plans/).
 Do not just use values that you have found somewhere on the internet.
-The `LORA` configuration of the sender and receiver must be identical.
+The `LORA` configuration of the sender and receiver must be identical, otherwise a connection cannot be established.
 * The other configuration values depend on your WLAN and MQTT setup.
 Note that you are actually working with two different WLAN settings.
 On the _sender_ side, you set up a WLAN AP that your appliance will connect to.
 On the _receiver_ side, you set the parameters of your existing home WLAN.
 Both WLANs must have different SSIDs and passwords.
-(If your appliance is connected to your home WLAN, you actually won't need this solution, but you can just use [hcpy](https://github.com/osresearch/hcpy).)
+(If your appliance is connected to your home WLAN, you actually won't need this solution anyway, but you can just use [hcpy](https://github.com/osresearch/hcpy).)
 * Check your `config.h` files again.
 If they are good, the configuration is finally completed.
 You can now build and install the sender and receiver firmwares.

 # MQTT Format